Call for hours/

 My generous dinner partner shared some of the cod with me.
 We like the layered flavors and textures of the breading over the fish.
 The meal came in a basket, also filled with steak fries, coleslaw and fresh marble rye bread.
 The fries (also shared with me) were thick, warm and delicious.
 The breading added flavor and contrast, but was not overpowering to the potato.

-They offered complimentary refills of the diet Dr. Pepper ($2.25), and the decaf coffee was OK ($2.25).
+They offered complimentary refills of the diet Dr. Pepper, and the decaf coffee was OK.
 Our server didn’t know the brand, and, as I’m a coffee connoisseur, I was curious.

 Still, our server, Tia, was delightful—even though she didn’t know much about the coffee.
 She had a genuinely friendly greeting and came back to ask, “How’s everything tasting?”
 She offered to bring more of the cod, too (it’s all you can eat, remember).
 So we didn’t have to ask.

-The sandwiches also tempt, and we’ll have to come back another day for the garden delight wrap ($8.99).
-The bestseller is reportedly the focaccia patty grill: Angus beef with freshly sautéed onions, Wisconsin cheddar and Swiss cheese on tomato herb focaccia bread ($9.99).
+The sandwiches also tempt, and we came back and odered a Steak Sandwich (very good), a Landmark Stack (like a BLT - excellent), a Garden Delight Wrap (very good too), and a Taco Pizza, which was unique and delicious.
+The bestseller is reportedly the focaccia patty grill: Angus beef with freshly sautéed onions, Wisconsin cheddar and Swiss cheese on tomato herb focaccia bread.
 Other choices include a steak sandwich, Landmark club and chicken ranch club.
-Sandwiches are $7.99 to $14.75.
-Again always check for current pricing and offerings.
+Again always check for current pricing and offerings, but sandiwchs, served with fresh chips, were in the $10 (like a Buffalo Chicken Warp) to about $14.75 (for the Steak Sandwich).
+Entrees betwnn $14 and $22.

 The atmosphere is kind of a blend of nautical feel and sports bar.
 There are three televisions for watching the games; one is a flat screen.
 They were not annoying, and the volume was low.
 In fact, fun music was playing at just the right volume.
 The radio station was a local Door County favorite, the Lodge 106.9 (alternative rock and coffeehouse-style music).